Delivering baby ideas into the world

 A mother usually finds her baby amazing and beautiful.
 If you think the baby has funny ears or silly hair, it’s your opinion and you keep it to yourself.
 If there’s something seriously wrong with the baby, it’s important to tell it to the mother in a respectful manner.
 I hope you remember this next time you don’t like the headline or the use of yellow in the layout.
 It’s my baby and I went to hell and back to make it for you.

-Laura Lumikki Keski-Orvola
+Written by Laura Lumikki Keski-Orvola